notsnown/Countdown/README.md

 ✅ Edit Mode – Displays an input field to set a custom time.

-✅ Cancel Button – Resets the input field to 00:00:00.

 -------------------------------------------------------------------------------

 This project is styled with CSS for a modern appearance, including shadow and 3D effects for the timer container.
 It is built with HTML, CSS, and JavaScript, ensuring responsiveness and ease of use.